vmware-tanzu/tanzu-plugin-runtime/client/hub/testing/README.md

 // Operation is a general type that encompasses the Operation type and Response which
 // is of the same type, but with data. type Operation struct {
-    // opType denotes whether the operation is a query or a mutation, using the opQuery
+    // opType denotes whether the operation is a query, a mutation or a subscription, using the opQuery,
-    // and opMutation constants.
-This is unexported as it is set by the *Server.RegisterQuery
+    // opMutation and opSubscription constants.
+This is unexported as it is set by the *Server.RegisterQuery,
-    // and *Server.RegisterMutation functions, respectively.
+    // *Server.RegisterMutation and *Server.RegisterSubscription functions, respectively.
     opType int

     // Identifier helps identify the operation in a request when coming through the Server.